Chart Color Schemes

 Health

-Approximately 57% (~1,479 people) of the total population has private health cover.
+Mortality rates and chronic condition prevalence are high for common health conditions across all age groups, but particularly so among older cohorts.
+Private health cover is very high at approximately 57% of the total population (around 1,479 people).
 The most prevalent medical conditions are asthma and mental health issues, affecting 7.5 and 6.4% of residents respectively.
-A significant majority, 78.2%, report being completely free from medical ailments, compared to 76.6% in Greater Darwin.
-Bellamack has 6.8% (176 people) of its residents aged 65 and over.
-While health outcomes among seniors require more attention than the broader population, they still present some challenges.
+A majority, 78.2%, report being completely free from medical ailments, compared to 77.1% across Greater Darwin.
+Working-age residents have low chronic condition prevalence.
+The area has 7.4% of residents aged 65 and over (191 people), lower than the 10.8% in Greater Darwin.
+Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health